Round the Twist: Storylines

 Round the Twist pushed the boundaries of acceptability for children's television.

-Four series of Round the Twist have been made, each comprising thirteen episodes.
-Although each episode has a self-contained plot, each series has a recurring theme, usually an object or character which appears briefly in every episode, and develops until the final episode of each series in which it is explained and resolved.
+Four series of Round the Twist were made, each with thirteen episodes.
+Each episode has a self-contained plot.
+Each series has a recurring theme, usually an object or character which appears briefly in every episode, and develops until the final episode of each series, in which it is explained and resolved.

-The Twist family also has frequent conflicts with a ruthless local businessman, Harold Gribble, and his family.
-Gribble seeks to remove the Twists from the lighthouse in order to turn it into a tourist attraction for Port Niranda.
-This is a continuous feature of the first series and a recurring feature of the third and fourth series.
+The Twist family has frequent conflicts with a ruthless local businessman, Harold Gribble, and his family.
+Gribble seeks to remove the Twists from the lighthouse in order to turn it into a tourist attraction.
+This is a continuing feature of the first series and a recurring feature of the third and fourth series.

 Series 1 (1990)

 The first series had the following episodes: